of the most formative events of my formative years was The

 self, through the diary I kept on the trip, and my current self with 66

 years of hindsight.

-and any photos I took that day with my Kodak Duaflex II camera.
+explanation, along with any photos I took that day with my Kodak Duaflex II camera.
 (Yes, I

 still have those pictures.*)

 I have organized the days into "chapters" of a week more-or-less, so